 Alcea is a genus of about 60 species of flowering plants, commonly known as the Hollyhocks.
 Hollyhocks are native throughout Japan and other parts of Asia as well as Europe.
 The herbage normally has beautiful star-shaped hairs, and are usually over three cm wide and come in a variety of colors, such as pink, white, purple, yellow.
 Blain Photographed this Alcea while leading a private Japan Photo Tour.

-The Tree Sparrow is a passerine bird in the sparrow family with rich chestnut crown and nape, with a black patch on each mostly pure shite cheek.
+The Eurasian Tree Sparrow (Passer montanus), is a passerine bird in the sparrow family with rich chestnut crown and nape, with a black patch on each mostly pure shite cheek.
 Males and females have similarly plumaged, and younger birds are a duller version of the adult.
 The tree sparrow is not endangered globally, but globally there has been a drastic decline in their population due to human activities, and climate change.
 In many parts of the world, the tree sparrow is seen as a pest, although they are often seen and depicted in the oriental arts.
 These sparrows feed mainly on seeds and invertebrates, interestingly they have been documented by Blain Harasymiw & other plucking Cherry Blossom flowers and drinking the sweet nectar from the stem of the flower.
 Blain Photographed this tree sparrow drinking cherry blossom nectar while he was leading his annual group Cherry blossom photography tour in Tokyo, Mt.
 Fuji, Niigata and Hokkaido Japan.
 The tree sparrow is found throughout Japan, so participants on Blain's cherry blossom photo tour have plenty of opportunities to photograph these adorable birds collecting the sweet nectar of the cherry blossom.

 The Giant Wood Spider (Nephila) is one of the biggest spiders in the world and is a genus of araneomorph spiders noted for their impressive webs.
 They are found in Japan, Australia and warmer regions around the world.
 Blain photographed this giant wood spider while leading his annual autumn in Mt.
 Fuji photo tour.

-The Japanese Robin or Komadori is a small passerine bird in the family Muscicapidae.
+The Japanese Robin or Komadori (Erithacus akahige) is a small passerine bird in the family Muscicapidae.
 Participants on Blain Harasymiw's Hokkaido wildlife photography tours, and photo tours north of Tokyo, Japan often view and photograph these beautiful Japanese Robin.

-The Brown-eared bulbul is Native in Japan and found in most parts of Eastern Asia.
+The Brown-eared bulbul (Hypsipetes amaurotis) is Native in Japan and found in most parts of Eastern Asia.
 Alternate names for the brown-eared bulbul include the Asian brown-eared bulbul, Chestnut-eared bulbul, and Eurasian brown-eared bulbul.
 In Japan, they can be seen sipping the sweet nectar of the earliest Cherry Blossoms that bloom in Japan, the Kawazu Sakura Cherry Tree that blooms like clockwork in February just outside of Tokyo, Japan.

 The Mongolian Gull Larus mongolicus which diversifies in color and is a beautiful bird.
 They are usually medium grey comparable to Birula's gull and can be much darker in color The head of the Mongolian gull is largely white all year round with just a touch of streaking.
 The legs are ordinarily pink, and their eyes are usually pale with a red orbital ring.
 I photographed this stunning gull while leading my annual winter wonderland Hokkaido winter photography tour.